Squadrick/squadrick.github.io/menu/feed.md

 _Things I want to remember_   $$ \cap $$   _Things I don't mind the internet knowing_

+### 19th December 2024, 10:37AM

+A feed update over a year later, lots has changed in my life:
+1. I moved from SF to London
+2. I started a new job at Anthropic
+3. I got married

+2024 has been a very fulfilling and eventful year.

 ---

 ### 30th November 2023, 12:45AM